 Senior School (Year 5, Year 6)

-The senior school culture is characterised by students being engaged in: analysing issues; applying critical and creative thinking to complex problems; working collaboratively on inquiry and research investigations; accessing and evaluating information; applying technology effectively and developing initiative and self-direction through authentic projects.
+The senior school culture is characterised by students being engaged in analysing issues; applying critical and creative thinking to complex problems; working collaboratively on inquiry and research investigations; accessing and evaluating information; applying technology effectively, and developing initiative and self-direction through authentic projects.
 The members of this professional learning team have a high level of knowledge in connecting and relating with pre-adolescents.
 They teach students how to transfer their skills in numeracy to solve real problems.
 Students write and read for specific and demanding audiences and purposes.
-Students integrate technology for a real purpose-to research, share and collaborate.
+Students integrate technology for real purpose-to research, share and collaborate.
 All students participate in a major musical production and in a range of sporting teams and student leadership projects.

-Specialist Programs (Visual Arts, STEM, Physical Education, Korean)The specialist areas build whole school culture.
+Specialist Programs (Visual Arts, Music, STEM, Physical Education, Korean)The specialist areas build the whole school culture.
 The visual arts foster a sense of thinking critically and creatively and develop creative ways of representing thinking.
 The Physical Education discipline builds a sense of being healthy, fit and active.
 The Korean subject fosters an understanding of Korean culture.
 The members of the professional learning team demonstrate a passion for their discipline area and a capacity to work with students across the school.

 Victorian Government schools are supported by a system that sets state-wide standards in education.
 At the same time, schools are flexible in tailoring programs to meet the needs of students and the local community.
-To read more about this please visit:
+To read more about this, please visit: